nbeernink/cvad-ansible-modules/README.md

 can fill a gap.

 ### Modules included

-Currently only `machine_info` is included and serves as a template for future modules.
+* `machine_info` - returns info for a given machine
+* `machine_maintenancemode` - allows turning on/off maintenance mode for
+  a machine

 # Installation
 You can install the collection from [Ansible